arjun-bhalekar/learning/README.md

 # learning
-this repo will be used to store projects which will be created during learning of new things
+this repo will be used to store projects which will be created during learning of new things from areas like Core Java, Sprint, REST etc.